Maybe because it IS an old shoe.

 QUESTIONS?
 Ask me!

-aging meat Alice Levitt bacon cheddar hamburger braised pork belly brisket: point/tip or flat cut butcher butcher course butchering deer butchering workshop Carolina Meat Conference Chef Courtney Contos Chef Michael Kloeti Michael's on the Hill chicken legs chicken roulades chicken roulades - asparagus Cole Ward Farm to Table finishing cattle Flank steak food safety and meat free range free run fresh bacon fresh pork giblets Gourmet Butcher grades of beef grass-fed beef ground meat handling raw chicken hot dogs how to tell when meat is "off" Iliana Filby Mosaica Jenn Campus The Leftover Queen lamb chops lamb leg gland lamb shanks learn to cut meat left-over meat Lena Tabori Welcome Books locavore meat meat and mood meat CSA meat jokes meat sculpture Molly Stevens Mother Earth mushroom swiss hamburger NC Choices Pig in a Flanket pork internal temperature primal cuts rack of lamb raising chickens raising chickens for meat reheating red meat roast beef - bone in or out Sam Fuller NOFA sanitizing butcher's chopping blocks Seven Days slaughterhouse small farmer steak storing meat supermarkets sweetbreads tail of the sirloin the good old days The Gourmet Butcher Tom Bivins New England Culinary Institute tough and tender meat tri-tip welcome books what's a good butcher?
+aging meat bacon cheddar hamburger braised pork belly brisket: point/tip or flat cut butcher butcher course butchering deer butchering workshop Chef Courtney Contos Chef Michael Kloeti Michael's on the Hill chicken chicken legs chicken roulades chicken roulades - asparagus Cole Ward Farm to Table finishing cattle Flank steak food safety and meat free range free run fresh bacon fresh pork giblets Gourmet Butcher grades of beef grass-fed beef ground meat handling raw chicken hot dogs how to tell when meat is "off" Iliana Filby Mosaica Jenn Campus The Leftover Queen lamb chops lamb leg gland lamb shanks learn to cut meat left-over meat Lena Tabori Welcome Books locavore meat meat and mood meat CSA meat jokes meat sculpture Molly Stevens Mother Earth mushroom swiss hamburger NC Choices Pig in a Flanket pork pork internal temperature primal cuts rack of lamb raising chickens raising chickens for meat reheating red meat roast beef - bone in or out Sam Fuller NOFA sanitizing butcher's chopping blocks sheep slaughterhouse small farmer steak storing meat supermarkets sweetbreads tail of the sirloin the good old days The Gourmet Butcher Tom Bivins New England Culinary Institute tough and tender meat tri-tip welcome books what's a good butcher?